mingyu-hkustgz/RangANN/README.md

 ## RANGE
 * We use a range set [500000,250000,125000,62500,31250,15625,7812,3906,0] to evaluate one million scale dataset
-  * 0 is the mix range mode that random set left and right bound
+  * 0 is the mix range mode that random sets left and right bound

 ## Baseline Notice
 * HBI1D--ESG1D in our paper